How the national codes are developed

 Another important feature of the Code development and maintenance process is the extent of public involvement.
 Non-members are welcome to observe the meetings or to address the committees on specific agenda items.
 Guidelines for visitors attending meetings are available from the Secretary of the CCBFC.

 Most important of all, the Code-writing process now has one of the most extensive public review procedures in the world.
 Each year, for a two-month period in the fall, all proposed changes approved by the standing committees are made available for public review.
 Additional public review periods may be called, when necessary, at other times of the year.
 This allows those most affected by a proposed change to provide feedback and increases the range of expertise available on any subject.
 Provinces and territories are invited to coordinate their public review activities with the national public review periods.
-The National Model Construction Codes website is the primary vehicle for distribution of public review information and receipt of comments.
+The Codes Canada website is the primary vehicle for distribution of public review information and receipt of comments.

 Following the public review period, the standing committees review the comments received and submit final sets of changes to the CCBFC for approval.
 Some proposed changes may be deferred or withdrawn at this point.
 The provinces and territories review the final version of the proposed changes from a policy perspective and identify their concerns before they are submitted to the CCBFC.
 A period of about 20 months is required from the time the standing committees decide on the final changes they are going to recommend until the Code documents are published.
 This means that proposals for changes to the current codes must be received by the standing committees at least two years before the end of the cycle.